Web Crawler System Design

 The crawling process of a web crawler consists of several worker threads that perform repeated cycles of work.
 The following is a summary of the steps involved in a work cycle:

-1. At the beginning of the cycle, worker thread sends seed URLs to the URL Frontier.
+1. At the beginning, worker thread sends seed URLs to the URL Frontier.
 URL Frontier then retrieves URLs according to its priorities and politeness policies.

 2. HTML Fetcher module is called to fetch URLs from the URL Frontier.